itechpros/servoy-web-components/dateinput/README.md

 ##### displayFormat

-sets display format when input is not focused
+Date format when input is not focused

 See to https://momentjs.com/ for details on date display formats

 ##### inputFormat

-EU/US input format
+Date format when input is focused

 ##### cutoffNextYear